Cranford Publictions

 MP3s found at cranfordpub.com

 With the exception of the link that brought you to this page, any time you click the symbol below, assuming your browser is configured with the proper plug-in, a separate window will open and a sound clip will start to load.
 We find that the Quicktime plug-in is best.
+Depending on monitor /software used you may have to resize or minimize the playback window so that you can see music notation at the same time as playback.

 Although MP3 files can be streamed without copying them onto your PC, unless you have broadband Internet access like cable, DSL or better, we recommend downloading and saving before playback.
 This will reduce the buffering time at slower connection speeds.
-To further aid the learning process, burn them to a CD or download to a mp3 player so they can be played & looped on a more portable device.

 Configuring your Browser